Deep Latent State Space Models for Time-Series Generation: Introduction

 \section{Introduction}

 Time series are a ubiquitous data modality, and find extensive application in weather \citep{hersbach2020era5} engineering disciplines, biology \citep{peng1995quantification}, and finance \citep{poli2019wattnet}.
 The main existing approaches for deep generative learning of temporal data can be broadly categorized into autoregressive \citep{oord2016wavenet}, latent autoencoder models \citep{chen2018neural,yildiz2019ode2vae,rubanova2019latent}, normalizing flows \citep{de2020normalizing}, generative adversarial \citep{yoon2019time,yu2022generating,brooks2022generating}, and diffusion \citep{rasul2021autoregressive}.
 Among these, continuous-time methods (often based on underlying ODEs) are the preferred approach for irregularly-sampled sequences as they can predict at arbitrary time steps and can handle sequences of varying lengths.
-Unfortunately, existing ODE--based methods \citep{rubanova2019latent,yildiz2019ode2vae} often fall short in learning models for real-world data (e.g., with stiff dynamics) due to their limited expressivity and numerical instabilities during backward gradient computation \citep{hochreiter1998vanishing, niesen2004global, zhuang2020adaptive}.
+Unfortunately, existing ODE--based methods \citep{rubanova2019latent,yildiz2019ode2vae} often fall short in learning models for real-world data (\eg, temperature and rain data that follow very sharp transition dynamics) due to their limited expressivity and numerical instabilities during backward gradient computation \citep{hochreiter1998vanishing, niesen2004global, zhuang2020adaptive}.

 A natural way to increase the flexibility of ODE-based models is to increase the dimensionality of their (deterministic) hidden states.
-State--of--the--art methods explicitly compute hidden states by unrolling the underlying recurrence over time (each time step parametrized by a neural network), incurring in polynomial computational costs which prevent scaling.
+State--of--the--art methods explicitly compute hidden states by unrolling the underlying recurrence over time (each time step parametrized by a neural network), incurring in polynomial computational costs which prevent scaling to longer sequences.

 An alternative approach to increasing modeling capacity is to incorporate \emph{stochastic} latent variables into the model, a highly successful strategy in generative modeling \citep{kingma2013auto, chung2015recurrent, song2020score, ho2020denoising}.
 However, reference models like latent neural ODE models~\citep{rubanova2019latent} inject stochasticity only at the initial condition of the system.
 In contrast, we introduce \model{}, a latent generative model where the sequence of latent variables is represented as the solution of linear state space equations \citep{chen1984linear}.
 Unrolling the recurrence equation shows an autoregressive dependence in the sequence of latent variables, the joint of which is highly expressive in representing time series distributions.
 The high dimensional structure of the latent space, being equivalent to that of the input sequence, allows \model{} to learn expressive latent representations and fit the distribution of sequences produced by a \textit{family} of dynamical systems, a common setting resulting from non--stationarity.
 We further show how \model{} can learn the dynamics of \textit{stiff} \citep{shampine2007stiff} dynamical systems where previous methods fail to do so.
 Inspired by recent works on deep state space models, or stacks of linear state spaces and non-linearities \citep{gu2020hippo,gu2021efficiently}, we leverage a convolutional kernel representation to solve the recurrence, bypassing any explicit computations of hidden states via the recurrence equation, which ensures log--linear scaling in both the hidden state space dimensionality as well as sequence length.